smart-edge-open/edgeapps/applications/curamedon/curamedon-chat/README.md

 Prepare `values.override.yaml`.
 See `Parameters` section to find out which parameters should be provided or overriden.
 To install the chart with the release name `chat`:

-> helm install -n telemedicine -f values.override.yaml chat .
+> helm install -n smartedge-apps -f values.override.yaml chat .

 ## Uninstalling the Chart
 To uninstall/delete the `chat` deployment:

-> helm uninstall -n telemedicine chat
+> helm uninstall -n smartedge-apps chat

 ## Parameters